Alicia Keys Empowers Unstoppable Graduates in Profound YouTube 'Dear Class of 2020' Speech

 "You my friends, you are graduates in the most powerful time to be coming of age," she said.
 "And there's nothing and no one that can stop you from changing the world.
 I see you.
 You're unstoppable.
 We honor you and celebrate you."

+There was also a performance of civil rights activist and poet Maya Angelou's "Still I Rise" featuring Madison Calley, Misty Copeland, Naya Lovell, Janelle Monáe, Shonda Rhimes, Tracee Ellis Ross, Kelly Rowland and Yara Shahidi

-The special will also be packed with appearances from J.J.
+Plus, the special was packed with appearances from J.J.
 Abrams, Andy Cohen, Lana Condor, Snoop Dogg and Martha Stewart, Queer Eye's Antoni Porowski, Keegan Michael Key, Michael B. Jordan, Jake Gyllenhaal, Daisy Ridley, Justin Timberlake, Kerry Washington, Russell Wilson and Ciara and many more.

 Watch the livestream above!